Let’s recap and expand upon what we currently know about them.

 PHP, Java, C, Perl, Ruby give exactly the same result, because they are based on the same numeric format.

 Can we work around the problem?
-Sure, there’s a number of ways:
+Sure, there’re a number of ways:

 We can round the result with the help of a method toFixed(n):